Jalebiyan: Plot outline

-It is a story of the family of Tafangam who has 2 wives and his life runs like a storm between two wives.
-The first wife Noor jahan was his mother's choice.
-She is a village girl who is illiterate but fond of Urdu literature poetries and adds her own lines in the poetry.
-On the other hand, the second wife his choice by love "Sumaira".
-She is a working lady with model looks and an expert on English language which provokes Tafangam to respond and use his unbearable foreign linguistic skills.
-Life was good while both the wives were unaware of each other's existence, but good luck is like a short-term investment plan, and Mr. Tafangam finds himself in a tough spot when Noor Jahaan drops in to his city apartment from nowhere.
-Now Tafangam is in a position where he can't disclose to Sumaira that Noor Jahaan is his first wife who knows the truth about Sumaira.
-The story revolves around Tafangam, Noor Jahaan and Sumaira with an occasional guest appearance of a new character.
+Tafangam has two has two wives and his life runs like a storm between the two.
+The first wife, Noor Jahan, was his mother's choice.
+She is a village girl who is illiterate but fond of Urdu literature poetry and adds her own lines to the poetry.
+The second wife, Sumaira, is Tafangam's choice whom he married for love.
+She is a working lady with model looks and an expert on English language which provokes Tafangam to respond and in his rather poor English.
+Life was good while both the wives were unaware of each other's existence, but Tafangam finds himself in a tough spot when Noor Jahan drops in at his city apartment from nowhere.
+Now Tafangam is in a position where he can't disclose to Sumaira that Noor Jahan is his first wife who knows the truth about Sumaira.
+The story revolves around Tafangam, Noor Jahan and Sumaira with an occasional guest appearance of a new character.